jsloan117/docker-openvpn-client/docs/index.md

 ---

 <h1 align="center">
-  OpenVPN Client
+  OpenVPN or Wireguard client
 </h1>

 <p align="center">
-  Container image that provides multiple VPN providers for OpenVPN
+  The image provides OpenVPN or Wireguard as a VPN client, with OpenVPN having access to multiple providers.
   <br><br>

   <a href="https://github.com/jsloan117/docker-deluge/blob/master/LICENSE">